earthstar-project/earthstar/README.md

 ### Data model

-An Earthstar workspace holds mutable key-value pairs, similar to leveldb or CouchDb.
-Keys and values are strings.
-If you want to store JSON in the values, you can stringify/parse it yourself.
+An Earthstar workspace holds mutable documents with unique paths, similar to leveldb or CouchDb.

 There are no transactions.
-The unit of atomic change is writing a value to one key.
-Causal order is not preserved for edits across multiple keys.
+The unit of atomic change is writing a value to one path.
+Causal order is not preserved for edits across multiple paths.

 ![](earthstar-data-model.png)